OrdinaryMagician/ibuki_m/README.md

 If your health drops to zero, you will be incapacitated.
 In this state, you've got two choices: Either wait until you can revive again, or restart from the last save.
 Reviving comes at a price, however.
 A temporary debuff that makes you more sensitive to damage.
 The more times you fall, the harder it'll get, so try not to be reckless.

-Your increased bone and muscle density make you unable to swim.
+Your increased bone and muscle density make you unable to float in water.
 You will sink to the bottom unless you actively keep pushing yourself up *(luckily you can breathe underwater)*.
 Your bulk and strength allow you to easily shove enemies out of the way as you move, unless they're just too heavy.
 You can also press a dedicated "push" button to do so on the spot which, unlike the "quick kick", can be used even while firing or reloading weapons.

-Apart from some minimal clothing for *"modesty"* (a simple black bikini and jacket), you've got yourself the armored exoskeleton from your old WW3 days, with its mounted **Forx® JetBurst™ Impulsor** on the back.
-This allows you to pretty much fly wherever you want by pressing a dedicated button, then disengaging with a second press.
-Fuel is limited, but it regenerates when not in use.
+As **Saya** often states, you are effectively *"bulletproof"* and therefore you don't really need to wear armor, or clothes, so all you've got on you is some minimal clothing for *"modesty"*: a simple black bikini and jacket, as well as some sandals.

-Unlike the **Demolitionist**, there is no need for **Ibuki** to use physical Hammerspace devices.
+Now, you might be wondering: *"Where would your equipment go?"*.
+Well, unlike the **Demolitionist**, there is no need for **Ibuki** to use physical Hammerspace devices.
 Her natural magic bond has allowed her to develop something far more useful and easily accessible: The cleavage gateway *(no, seriously)*.
 The gap between her breasts is directly connected to a dedicated storage space, allowing her to switch weapons and manage her items by simply pulling them out or shoving them in.
 A direct mental link lets her keep track of everything in her inventory, and pick exactly what she wants beforehand.

 Note: **Ibuki** is 2.2m tall *(7'3" for 'mericans)*, which would generally make it difficult to move around in maps.
 While normal crouching is already a thing, there's also a special "auto-duck" feature that will allow her to easily fit into spots that are at least 56 map units tall, immediately fixing that issue.
 This feature is NOT dependent on crouching, so it won't break in maps that disable it.